-In our error-correction experiment, we applied the techniques described in Section 4 to fix the errors diagnosed in Table 3.
-We used combinational diagnosis in this experiment, and corrected the error location using the synthesis tool in [7].
-We summarized the results in Table 5 where we indicate which of the two synthesis techniques in [7] we used, either GDS or EGS.
+In our error-correction experiment, we applied the techniques described in Section 4 to fix those same errors diagnosed in Table 3.
+We used combinational diagnosis in this experiment, and derived a corrected solution using the synthesis approach described in [7].
+We summarize the results in Table 5 where we report which of the two synthesis techniques in [7] we used, either GDS or EGS.
 GDS involves an exhaustive search of the solution space, and finds solutions with minimal number of logic operations; while EGS is approximate but faster.
 Note that the resynthesis tool can be replaced easily by other tools, such as Espresso or MVSIS.
-In the table, "#Cores fixed" is the number of symptom cores that can be corrected using our error-correction techniques, and "#Fixes" is the number of ways to fix the errors.
+In the table, "#Cores fixed" is the number of symptom cores that can be corrected using our error-correction techniques, and "#Fixes" is the number of distinct repair solutions.
 We applied GDS first in the experiment, and observed that GDS often returns a large number of valid fixes that can correct the design errors.
 One reason is that GDS performs exhaustive search to find new logic expressions; therefore, it may find many different ways to produce the same signal.
 For example, " $A \cdot \overline{B}$ " and " $A \cdot (A \oplus B)$ " are both returned even though they are equivalent.
 Another reason is that we only diagnosed short bug traces, which may produce spurious fixes: signatures of different variables are the same even though their functions are different.
-As a result, we only report the first 100 fixes in our implementation, where the fixes are sorted so that those with smaller number of logic operations are returned first.
-Due to the exhaustive-search nature of GDS, memory usage of GDS may be high during the search, as are the cases for benchmarks DLX (C-F) and Alpha.
-In these benchmarks, GDS ran out of memory, and we relied on EGS to find fixes that can correct the errors.
-Since EGS only returns one logic expression when fixing an error, the number of possible fixes is significantly smaller.
+To overcome this issue, we sort the fixes and consider first those entailing fewer logic operations.
+For some benchmarks (DLX C-F and Alpha), GDS exhausts all the memory available due to the exhaustive nature of its search approach.
+In those situations we resorted to EGS, which returns only one possible correction solution per symptom core as reflected in the table.

-Benchmark Bug #Cores Resyn. #Fixes Runtime
+Benchmark Bug ID #Cores fixed Resyn. method #Fixes Runtime (sec)

-ID fixed method (sec)

 Pipe Α 1 GDS 2214 1.0

 Pre_norm Α 1 GDS 4091 1.1

 В 1 GDS 4947 2.4

 С 1 GDS 68416 5.6

 D 2 GDS 79358 7.1

-Е 3 GDS 548037 41.6
+E 3 GDS 548037 41.6

 MD5 Α 1 GDS 33625 4.1

 В 0 GDS 0 3.86

 CF_FFT Α 3 GDS 214800 141.6

 DLX Α 0 GDS 0 1.3

 В 3 GDS 5319430 111.2

 С 5 EGS 5 1.6

 D 3 EGS 3 1.6

-Е 4 EGS 4 1.4
+ш 4 EGS 4 1.4

 F 2 EGS 2 2.9

 G 1 GDS 51330 0.7

 Alpha Α 5 EGS 5 7.9

 В 4 EGS 4 10.4

-C 3 EGS 3 8.5
+С 3 EGS 3 8.5

-Table 5: Error correction results.
+Table 5: Error-correction results.
 Combinational diagnosis is used in this experiment.